 Traditional Therapy vs. Our Wellness Model

-Most therapists perform traditional marriage counseling from a neutral and pathology foundation.
-Problems are worked on immediately and the goal of therapy is to solve these problems.
+Most generalized therapists perform traditional marriage or couples counseling from a neutral and pathology foundation.
+Problems are worked on immediately and the goal of this type of therapy is to solve these problems.
 Unfortunately, 70+ years of tracking results show this approach often leaves the couple feeling overwhelmed and is one of several reasons marriage counseling has a bad and somewhat scary reputation in our communities.

 We’ve found this approach reduces the time you are in therapy and actually helps you navigate the difficulty more gently and successfully.
 This approach is especially effective with relationships facing significant difficulty or challenge.